 Every kid loves the gooey, sweet taste of squares made from crispy rice cereal and marshmallows any time of year.
-This Christmas rice Krispie treats recipe is made for enjoying at Christmas, taking the usual, rice crispy treats and putting a festive spin on them.
-They are so easy to make and decorate, and the candy cane handles make these treats fun to snack on.
+These rice crispy treats are much the same but with a festive spin just for Christmas.
+They're so easy to make and decorate, and the candy cane handles are extra fun to snack on.

 What could be better for munching on by the tree than these adorable festive Christmas tree pretzel pops?
 This Christmas treat is super easy to create, with only two ingredients, plus whatever sprinkles or toppings you choose to add.
-Green candy is melted in the microwave and then drizzled over store-bought pretzel sticks to look like trees; the kids can then decorate the trees any way they like.
+Green candy is melted in the microwave and then drizzled over store-bought pretzel rods to look like trees.
+The kids can then decorate the trees any way they like.

-If the Nutcracker is a family favorite during the holiday season then you will love these adorable chocolate cherry mice.
+If The Nutcracker is a family favorite during the holiday season, then you will love these adorable chocolate cherry mice.
 Made from chocolate-covered cherries and decorated with chocolate kisses and almonds, these treats will make kids smile for days.
 They're so easy to make with kids because they don't require any cooking and only minimal assembly is needed.
-Enjoy them on their own, or use them to decorate your cakes and cupcakes this winter.Continue to 17 of 18 below.
+Enjoy them on their own or use them to decorate your cakes and cupcakes this winter.Continue to 25 of 26 below.

 This classic vanilla sugar cookie recipe is so easy and makes your kitchen smell heavenly while it bakes.
 Kids love to help cut the cookies into shapes and to decorate them with icing and sprinkles.
 It's a festive, favorite Christmas cookie recipe for kids and the young at heart.

-Forget about the gingerbread house kit!
-It's such fun—and makes your kitchen smell so heavenly—to make your own homemade gingerbread house.
+Forget about the gingerbread house kit.
+Making your own homemade gingerbread house is such fun—and makes your kitchen smell so good.
 Whether the kids help bake or not, they will love decorating this winter holiday tradition.
 With a delicious gingerbread house recipe for fresh gingerbread, links to gingerbread house instructions and ideas, and helpful tips on decorating and storage, this is sure to become your go-to gingerbread house recipe that you'll use every year.